SpecFlowOSS/SpecFlowWiki/Available-Containers-&-Registrations.md

 * IRuntimePluginLoader
 * IBindingAssemblyLoader
 * IRuntimePlugin.RegisterDependencies - for dependencies from RuntimePlugins
+* (plugins)

 ##Test Runner Container (parent Container is the Global Container)

+Captures services and state for executing the scenarios on a particular test thread.
+For parallel test execution, multiple test runner containers are created (one for each thread).

 * ITestRunner
 * IContextManager
 * ITestExecutionEngine